kurianbenoy/kurianbenoy-website/posts/2023/summit23_iiit/demo.md

 doesn't really have anything to do with the package.
 Vegam might not be the fastest Malayalam ASR model and Pallakku is named not to refer to the old colonial times.
 I just named it for the sake of naming it.

+## Thanks to

+Organizers of IIIT Summit 23 for giving me an opportunity to present my work.
+I am really happy to receive lot of curious questions from all who came to visit my demo stall like some professors who taught me in previous semesters like Dr. Keshab Nath etc. and some of Btech students.